danieltuzes/2D4/README.md

 ### Tools
 The toolkit contains the following tools
-1. The **simulation program** *2D_DDD_simulation* that evols the dislocation configuration under the prescribed external stress.
+1. The main component of this toolset is the [**simulation program** *2D_DDD_simulation*](https://github.com/danieltuzes/2D4/tree/master/src) that evols the dislocation configuration under the prescribed external stress.
 2. [**Dislocation system generator** *init_config_gen*](https://github.com/danieltuzes/2D4/init_config_gen) to create the initial configuration.
-3. **Evaulation programs** to do perform analysis on the simulations obatined.
+3. [**Evaluation program** *xpattern*](https://github.com/danieltuzes/2D4/tree/master/xpattern) to do perform analysis on the simulations obatined.

 The rest of this file belongs to the simulation program 2D_DDD_simulation.

 ## Build & run
-This project uses several external libraries, such as **umfpack** and **boost** and furthermore, to keep the code simple, some additional include libraries must be set up for your compiler.
+This solution uses several external libraries, such as **umfpack**, **boost**, **FFTW** and furthermore, to keep the code simple, some additional include libraries must be set up for your compiler.
 A convenient Linux-gcc-cmake built procedure (scenario A) is provided along with a Windows-VS-vcpkg built procedure (scenario B).

 ### Scenario A
-This is the Linux-gcc-cmake case.
+This is the Linux-gcc-cmake case not maintained in this repository.
 To be able to build the simulator, you will need the following dependencies on your computer:

 * g++ or clang
 * cmake (at least version 3.8)